lespicker/jekyll-bootstrap/_posts/2014-02-25-multi-row-pano.md

 ---
 layout: post
-title: "How to Create a Multi-Row Pano"
+title: "How to Create a Multi Row Pano"
 comments: true
 categories:
 - Featured